-Louvre employee Vincenzo Perugia was a proud Italian nationalist who smuggled the painting out under his smock because he felt it belonged to his and da Vinci's homeland, not France.
-After hiding it for two years, Perugia was busted trying to sell Mona Lisa to a Florence art dealer.
-However, he did briefly get his wish.
-Upon her recovery, Mona Lisa toured Italy before returning to Paris.
+Louvre employee Vincenzo Peruggia was a proud Italian nationalist who smuggled the painting out under his smock because he felt it belonged to his and Leonardo’s homeland, not France.
+After hiding it for two years, Peruggia was busted trying to sell the Mona Lisa to a Florence art dealer.
+However, he did briefly get his wish: After the painting was recovered, it toured Italy before returning to Paris.

 12. Suspicions arose that the heist wasn’t a one-man job.

-Though Perugia was the only one prosecuted for the crime, it’s unlikely he acted alone.
-At the time of the theft, Mona Lisa was encased in a heavy wood backing and glass case that would have weighed almost 200 pounds, making it highly unlikely Perugia could have pulled her down from the wall on his own.
+Though Peruggia was the only one prosecuted for stealing the Mona Lisa, it’s unlikely he acted alone.
+At the time of the theft, the painting was encased in a heavy wood backing and glass case that would have weighed almost 200 pounds, making it highly unlikely Perugia could have pulled it down from the wall on his own.

-In her book Mona Lisa: A Life Discovered, journalist Dianne Hales writes, "Society women adopted the ‘La Joconde look’ [named for the painting’s French title], dusting yellow powder on their faces and necks to suggest her golden complexion and immobilizing their facial muscles to mimic her smile.
-In Parisian cabarets, dancers dressed as La Joconde performed a saucy can-can ….
-Something beyond the painting’s wild popularity had changed.
+Hales writes in Mona Lisa: A Life Discovered that “Society women adopted the ‘La Joconde look’ [named for the painting’s French title], dusting yellow powder on their faces and necks to suggest her golden complexion and immobilizing their facial muscles to mimic her smile.
+In Parisian cabarets, dancers dressed as La Joconde performed a saucy can-can … Something beyond the painting’s wild popularity had changed.
 The Mona Lisa had left the Louvre a work of art; she returned as a public property, the first mass art icon.”

-14. Her smile doesn't change, but your mindset does.
+14. Mona Lisa’s smile doesn't change, but your mindset does.

 That is-she-or-isn’t-she smile has long fascinated artists and historians.
-But in 2000, Harvard neuroscientist Dr. Margaret Livingstone applied a scientific method to why Mona Lisa’s smile seems to shift.
-It’s all about where your focus is, and how your brain responds.
+But in 2000, Harvard neuroscientist Dr. Margaret Livingstone applied a scientific method to why the Mona Lisa’s smile seems to shift: It’s all about where your focus is and how your brain responds.